earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 ### History

-> If you’re going to invent/create a new language, what is the minimum in tooling that any early adopter developer would expect?
+> If you're going to invent/create a new language, what is the minimum in tooling that any early adopter developer would expect?
 Early adopters tend to have a lower bar to try new things, but I still find myself wanting at least syntax highlighting and single-command compile/build for all files as a minimum, and grouchy when I have to stare at all the code in one colour like some barbarian.
 >
 > Nogginly